The time has come to talk about twin pregnancy essentials. Get ready, because these are game-changers.

 When you first find out you’re expecting twins, you are probably most concerned with getting your nursery complete and choosing the right car seats, diaper bag, and double nursing pillow.

 But first, do you know what is even more important than finding the perfect crib?
-Finding items to help you through your twin pregnancy.
+Finding those essentials to help you through your twin pregnancy.
 Some women experience hardly any discomfort throughout their twin pregnancies.
 But for most of us, myself included, it is really, REALLY hard.

 While the best thing you can do is rest, that’s just not possible for everyone.
-So, I’ve outlined things that worked for me, as well as things I’ve heard from other twin moms.
+So, I’ve outlined the twin pregnancy essentials that worked for me, as well as things I’ve heard from other twin moms.

 Twin Pregnancy Discomfort